ansys/pymapdl/doc/source/contributing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Docstrings should follow the `numpydocs docstring
 <https://numpydoc.readthedocs.io/en/latest/format.html>`_ guidelines.
-Documentation from `docs` use reStructuredText format.
+Documentation from `doc` use reStructuredText format.
 Examples
 within the `examples/` directory should be PEP8 compliant and will be
 compiled dynamically during the build process; ensure they run
 properly locally as they will be verified through the continuous